T Madhava Menon

-T Madhava Menon (Thelakkat Madhava Menon, born 19 November 1929) is a former civil servant in the Indian Administrative Service (Kerala Cadre) who has held various posts including that of District Collector, Palakkad, Director of Administration, Central PWD, New Delhi, Custodian, Vested (Nationalised) Forests, Kerala, Director of Tribal Welfare, Kerala and Vice-Chancellor, Kerala Agricultural University.
-After retirement, he was associated with the People of India Project and was the Co-Editor of the volumes related to Kerala.
-He is a Senior Fellow of International School of Dravidian Linguistics where he edited a three volume Encyclopaedia on Dravidian Tribes.
-He also edited a two-volume Handbook of Kerala.
-He is also a member of the Governing Council of Attappady Hill Areas Development Society.
+T. Madhava Menon (Thelakkat Madhava Menon; 19 November 1929 – 12 February 2026) was a former civil servant in the Indian Administrative Service (Kerala Cadre), who held various posts including District Collector, Palakkad; Director of Administration, Central PWD, New Delhi; Custodian of Vested (Nationalised) Forests, Kerala; Director of Tribal Welfare, Kerala; and Vice-Chancellor of Kerala Agricultural University.

+After retirement, he was associated with the People of India Project and served as Co-Editor of the volumes related to Kerala.
+He was a Senior Fellow at the International School of Dravidian Linguistics, where he edited a three-volume Encyclopaedia on Dravidian Tribes.
+He also edited the two-volume Handbook of Kerala.
+He was a member of the Governing Council of the Attappady Hill Areas Development Society.

-On 1 November 2022, the Kerala Piravi day, Government of Kerala announced the conferment of the first ever Kerala Prabha award on T Madhava Menon in recognition of his social work.
+On 1 November 2022, Kerala Piravi Day, the Government of Kerala announced the conferment of the first-ever Kerala Prabha award on T. Madhava Menon in recognition of his social work.